Most people feel that they are not living to their fullest potential.

 The question for us here is: What brain wave patterns support the activation of the pineal gland?
 While there is no clear answer, the research points us in several directions.

-This study of two individuals during an experience with ayahuasca (DMT or dimethyltryptamine) found that they produced an increase in “overall coherence of the EEG in the frequency bands of 36-44 Hz and 50-64 Hz for both subjects.”
+This study of two individuals during an experience with Ayahuasca (DMT or Dimethyltryptamine) found an increase in “overall coherence of the EEG in the frequency bands of 36-44 Hz and 50-64 Hz.
+For both subjects.”
 These frequency bands are known as gamma waves.

-So we must consider which brain wave frequencies are consistent with the pineal gland’s main chemical production: melatonin.
+So we must consider which brain wave frequencies are consistent with the pineal gland’s primary chemical production: melatonin.
 The answer is delta waves – the brain waves we experience during deep, dreamless sleep.

 Finally, what frequency is active during REM sleep?
 Theta waves.
 And theta and gamma waves work together during REM sleep.